drumnation/game-sage/rules/phases/continue-phase.md

 For each implemented feature:

-Review the component structure according to our cursor rules Check if all required files exist (.tsx, .types.ts, .styles.ts, .hook.ts, etc.)
+- Review the component structure according to our cursor rules
+- Check if all required files exist (.tsx, .types.ts, .styles.ts, .hook.ts, etc.)
-Verify test coverage (unit tests, integration tests) Identify any missing tests or incomplete implementations
+- Verify test coverage (unit tests, integration tests)
+- Identify any missing tests or incomplete implementations

 Create a summary report that includes:

-Completed features with full test coverage
+- Completed features with full test coverage
-Features needing additional tests
+- Features needing additional tests
-Features requiring structural improvements
+- Features requiring structural improvements
-A prioritized list of remaining tasks
+- A prioritized list of remaining tasks

-Please start by examining the code I'm about to share.
+Please start by examining the instructions I'm about to share.

+Don't start coding right away.